Striveworks/valor/docs/metadata_and_filtering.md

 ## Metadata

-Velour offers rich support for attaching metadata to almost any object, which can then be used to filter, group, and organize objects in velour.
+Velour offers rich support for attaching metadata to almost any object, which can then be used to filter, group, and organize objects in Velour.

 The metadata types supported are:

 - simple data types (strings, numerics)
-- datetimes (via `datetime.datetime` in the velour client)
+- datetimes (via `datetime.datetime` in the Velour client)
 - geometry and geographies (via GeoJSON)

 Metadata is added on object creation.
 For example, if you want to use metadata to organize models that come from training run checkpoints.
 This may look like